biolab/scorange-hugo/content/blog/t-SNE with Scored Cells.md

 \
 \

-Now on to exploit the full power of interactivity.
+Now to exploit the full power of interactivity.
 Keep the Marker Genes widget open, select a different set of genes and observe the result with t-SNE.
-We leave for you to find out whether there are T cells or B cells in this blood sample.
+We leave it to you to find out whether there are T cells or B cells in this blood sample.

 \